Learn tips on how to prevent accidents from happening in and around your store.

 • Establish procedures for the containment and collection of shopping carts.

-• Periodically inspect parking lots for hazards.
+• Periodically inspect parking lot for hazards.

 BullHorn-outlinemegaphone